Antibodies are major components of the immune system

 Immunoglobulin (IgG) is a type of antibody.
 Antibodies are major components of the immune system.
+There are 4 types of IgG.
 In normal human blood IgG1 is the most prevalent making up 60-70% of the total IgG, followed by IgG2 (20-30%) and IgG3 (5-8%).
 IgG4 only consists of 1-4% of the food-specific IgG antibodies present.

 Why do some tests only measure IgG4?